# #

 They must acquire the sumptuous court dress with its four changes a day, hire servants and furnish their liveries, maintain a coach and horses, become part of a clan and gain the support of the powerful.

-It is the only time when one can sit down.
+The king encourages gambling for high stakes.
+It is considered sociable and is the only time when one can sit down.

-° Louis cannot reward all of courtiers tangibly,
+• Louis cannot reward all courtiers tangibly, so honors are prizes as well:

 The king's levée by Maurice Leloir

 A courtier will be rewarded perhaps.
-With backing, he may be introduced to the king, and even admitted to his ceremonial rising or bedtime.
+With backing, he may be introduced to the king and even admitted to his ceremonial rising or bedtime.
 Without it, he is one of hundreds who jostle each other so that Louis will notice them, as he majestically passes through the Hall of Mirrors on his way to mass each morning.

 Then they analyze every remark, gesture, look, to decide whom to flatter or avoid.
 "Knowing one's court" is essential, but takes time, which means expense.

-Success is uncertain: Saint-Simon is allowed to hold a candlestick -- after three years, and then, once.
+Success is uncertain: Saint-Simon is allowed to hold a candlestick after three years, and then, once.

 Compensation: being part of a superior world that is inaccessible to other mortals.

--- The court society by Norbert Elias, 1974.
+-- The Court Society by Norbert Elias, 1974.

 That important study stresses the psychological aspect of these rites,